Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

-If you’re wondering whether it’s possible to be traced through a VPN, then the answer is yes.
-There are a lot of factors to take into consideration, and some of them are strictly related to your online behavior.
+If you’re wondering whether using a VPN ensures complete anonymity, the answer is no. There are several factors to consider, particularly related to your online behavior.

-Last, but not least, even non-compromisedcan leak your DNS or IP address from time to time.
+Last, but not least, even non-compromised VPNs can leak your DNS or IP address from time to time.
 The leak might be a matter of nanoseconds, but for someone who tries to figure out your real identity, it’s more than enough.

 - You reveal your real identity (or even just details) by yourself while using VPN

-- The provider agrees to install backdoors in their service, which facilitates tracing
+- The VPN provider agrees to install backdoors in their service, which facilitates tracing

 That being said here, you must be cautious when you choose your VPN client and assure that provides DNS leak protection and hides your traffic with the latest encryption.